deropi/BathyBrooksiSymbionts/README.md

 A file with the SNVs that must be parsed is required.
 This file contains in each line a SNV ID, which contains the geneID and the position in the following format: `Gene1*3`.

+## AFS_Ni

+Here you will find a python script to calculate McDonald-Kreitman and Allele Frequency Spectrum statistics.

+## Pst calculation

+Here you find the R  and python scripts to calculate Pst (Pangenome Index).
+The file Example_coverage.list shows the format expected.
+Presence is calculated as the gene coverage while absence is calculated as the difference between the full expected coverage and the actual coverage of the gene.
+For more detailed information on how to run it check the section Population structure analysis.

+## MAGs

+Metagenome-Assembled Genomes of MOX and SOX bacteria across samples.

+## Pangenomes

+This folder contains the pangenomes (gene content) of MOX and SOX bacteria.
+These comprise the latest versio of the core genomes and accessory genes.
+The status of the genes are shown in the header.

+## Phage

+The one confident contig identified as a phage in the entire dataset has been deposited here.
+This contig is present in sample E.